BahodirovaS/Take4/Passenger/README.md

 - tipping page won't pop up for passenegers if the app refreshes.
 Make it so if the tip is false, they can't go to home screen?

 ## Fixed Updates:
+- [FIXED]Ride time for the ridecompleted page is innacurate. it shows the estimated ride time, but should show how long has passed since the ride began -> used ride_time_minutes
 - [FIXED]active ride screen for passenger can't scroll all the way down -> snappoints to 15%
 - [FIXED]"fetch request timeout" when driver accepts a ride. the ride is running in the background -> changed timeout in fetch code to 20000
 - [FIXED]active ride page for passenger has the back arrow and the location button too low (in RideLayout component)